shreyastotm/into-the-wild/README.md

         supabase start
         ```
     *   This will pull necessary Docker images and set up your local database, auth, storage, etc.
-    *   API URL, anon key, and other local Supabase details will be printed to the console.
-You'll need these for your frontend `.env` file.
+    *   API URL, anon key, and other local Supabase details will be printed to the console. `supabase status` can be used to retrieve these later.
+    *   **Inbucket (Mail Catcher):** Access local emails (password resets, confirmations) via the Inbucket URL shown in `supabase status` (e.g., `http://127.0.0.1:54324`).

 4.  **Set up Environment Variables:**
-    *   Create a `.env.local` file in the root of your project (if it doesn't exist).
+    *   Create a `.env.local` file in the root of your project.
-    *   Add the Supabase URL and anon key provided by `supabase start`:
+    *   Add the Supabase URL and anon key.
+For Vite projects, these must be prefixed with `VITE_`:
         ```env
-        NEXT_PUBLIC_SUPABASE_URL=http://localhost:54321 # Or your local Supabase URL NEXT_PUBLIC_SUPABASE_ANON_KEY=<your-local-supabase-anon-key>
+        VITE_SUPABASE_URL=http://127.0.0.1:54321 # Or your local Supabase API URL from 'supabase status' VITE_SUPABASE_ANON_KEY=<your-local-supabase-anon-key-from-supabase-status>
         # Add any other required environment variables
         ```
+    *   **Important:** Restart your Vite development server after creating or changing `.env.local`.

-5.  **Run Database Migrations:**
+5.  **Run Database Migrations & Seeding:**
-    *   The local database schema should be set up automatically by `supabase start` based on your `supabase/migrations` folder.
+    *   The local database schema is set up by `supabase start` based on your `supabase/migrations` folder.
-    *   If you encounter issues or need to reset, use `supabase db reset` (after stopping Supabase and potentially clearing Docker volumes if reset fails).

-6.  **Deploy Edge Functions Locally:**
+    *   To ensure a clean state and apply all migrations (including the squashed schema and subsequent ones like notifications), and to populate data:
         ```bash
+        supabase db reset
+        ```
+    *   This command will also execute `supabase/seed.sql` if it exists.
+Create this file to populate your database with initial/test data (e.g., sample treks, users, categories).
+This is crucial after a reset to have data to work with.

+6.  **Generate Supabase Types for Client:**
+    *   After any database schema changes (including adding RPCs), regenerate TypeScript types for your Supabase client:
+        ```bash
+        supabase gen types typescript --local > src/integrations/supabase/types.ts
+        ```

+7.  **Deploy Edge Functions Locally:**
+    ```bash
     supabase functions deploy --no-verify-jwt
     ```
     *   Ensure Deno is installed and in your PATH.
     *   An `supabase/functions/import_map.json` is used to manage Deno dependencies.

-7.  **Run the Development Server (Frontend):**
+8.  **Run the Development Server (Frontend):**
     ```bash
     npm run dev
     # OR if using bun
     # bun run dev
     ```
-    Your Next.js application should now be running, typically on `http://localhost:3000`.
+    Your Vite application should now be running, typically on `http://localhost:8080` (or as specified in `vite.config.ts`).

 ## 6. Database Migrations

 *   Migrations are located in the `supabase/migrations` directory.
-*   The primary schema definition appears to be `supabase/migrations/20250505155501_squashed_schema.sql`.
+*   The primary schema definition is `supabase/migrations/20250505155501_squashed_schema.sql`.
+Subsequent migrations (e.g., for notifications, RPCs) are applied in chronological order based on their filename timestamps.
 *   **Creating New Migrations:**
-    *   For schema changes, it's best to make changes to your local database (e.g., via Supabase Studio or `psql`) and then diff:
+    *   For schema changes, it's often best to make changes to your local database using Supabase Studio (accessible via `supabase status`, e.g., `http://127.0.0.1:54323`) or another database tool.
+    *   Then, diff the changes to create a new migration file:
         ```bash
         supabase db diff -f <migration_name>
         ```